 Most people (75%) will experience vivid dream-like hallucinations during this stage and most people will have an introspective memory journey that can help to create better awareness of why you act as you do.
 The visualizations are typically rapid and based on memories of the past.
 Although hallucinations during this stage are intense and very visual, they occur only when the eyes are closed (It is described as like watching a movie) and hallucinations disappear when eyes are opened.

 2. The Evaluative Stage

-Upon completion of the acute stage, Ibogaine patients enter into an evaluative stage that will last for 8 to 20 hours.
-During this stage, people spend time reflecting on the experiences of the acute stage.
+After the acute stage, ibogaine patients enter an evaluative stage that will last for 8 to 20 hours.
+During this stage, people reflect on the experiences of the acute stage.

 When this greater personal understanding of motivations and actions is coupled with a sudden dramatic reduction in drug cravings and the virtual disappearance of withdrawal symptoms, there is a window of opportunity for significant behavior change, such as stopping drugs or alcohol for good.

 Following the evaluative stage, the ibogaine user enters a stimulation phase that will last for 24 to 72 more hours.3